Cyomu/Suomi-PRT-sourceCode/VIRUSTOTAL.md

-# VirusTotal Scan Results — v1.0.0E (experimental, SPT 4.1)
+# VirusTotal Scan Results — v1.0.2

 Security scans for the compiled binaries of the **experimental SPT 4.1 build**.
 These are different binaries from the stable 4.0.13 release, so they have their own hashes and their own scan reports.